fluidjax/assets/docs/qredochain.md

     bytes Proof                         = 3; // Merkle proof of the transaction - allows nodes to easily determine validity int64 Amount                        = 4; // Value of the transaction
-    bytes Address                       = 5; // Address money was sent to. bytes TxID                          = 6; // Credits this Asset ID
+    bytes Address                       = 5; // Address money was sent to. bytes TxID                          = 6; // The underlying TxID of the external transaction }
-}
 ```

+Peg-In are immutable Assets which adhere to the standard "New Asset" ruleset above,

+1. In addition as the asset is committed to the chain it obtains the MPC transaction (detailed below) which maps the BTC Address (Field #5) in the PBUnderlying message to the AssetID (of the related wallet), and updates the balance of the AssetID (wallet) incrementing it by the amount transferred.
+1. A check is made to ensure that the TxID doesn't already exist in the Qredochain.
+An a new KV field is created where the Key is the TxID, to ensure no further copies of the same external UTXO can be added subsequently.
+1. Because the PBUnderlying Transaction can't be trusted, the Qredochain node checks a BTC node to confirm that the details in the Underlying Transaction actually exist at sufficient depth in the BTC Chain.
+(Mechanism not finalized, but possibly by SPV)

 ---

 ## MPC

 An MPC transaction is generated by the MPC Cluster, it creates a mapping between underlying BTC Addresses and their beneficiary Qredochain Wallet (AssetID).
+It also notifies the Owner of a Wallet of the address where they can deposit external BTC funds, to fund their Qredochain wallet.

+The MPC is used by the Underlying (Peg-in) transaction to map incoming funds to Qredochain Wallets.

 Bitcoin UTXO >> MPC >> Wallet